 Well done, good and faithful servant

-Peter Whittaker, a personal friend of Bill and Beryl Snelson , was Chair of the West Yorkshire Methodist District, Chair of CTE's Trustees and Convenor of its Enabling Group.
+Peter Whittaker, a personal friend of Bill and Beryl Snelson , was formerly Chair of the West Yorkshire Methodist District, Chair of CTE's Trustees and Convenor of our Enabling Group.
 He reflects on Bill's significant contribution to ecumenism in England:

 Bill Snelson became the second General Secretary of Churches Together in England in succession to Canon Martin Reardon.